This translation is provided for convenience only and the English language version will control in the event of any discrepancies.

-This guidance centre hopes to offer some helpful insights and practical steps for organisations as they prepare for compliance with the General Data Protection Regulation, otherwise known as the GDPR, by May 25, 2018.
+This guidance centre offers some helpful insights and practical steps for organisations that must comply with the GDPR.

-Of course, every organisation’s journey to GDPR compliance is different.
-It depends on, among other factors, company size, the types and amount of data it processes, and its current security and privacy measures.
+Every organisation’s journey to GDPR compliance is different.
+Organisations should consider several factors regarding GDPR adherence, including, company size, the types and amount of data it processes and current security and privacy measures.

-Organisations established in the EU and processing personal data of EU-based individuals will, in almost all cases, be required to comply with the GDPR by May 25, 2018.
+Organisations established in the EU and processing personal data of EU-based individuals will, in almost all cases, be required to comply with the GDPR.
 The GDPR updates and harmonises the framework for processing personal data in the European Union, and brings with it new obligations for organisations and new rights for individuals.
-Many organisations, large and small, are now preparing for the new regulation.

 Dropbox has many years of experience earning our users’ trust.
 Dropbox Business is certified as being compliant with the most widely accepted security and privacy standards and regulations in the world, such as ISO 27001/2, ISO27018/17 and SOC 2.
 Our cross-functional team of data protection specialists has put together a series of insights and resources to help you on your path to GDPR compliance.

 The GDPR is a European Union regulation that establishes a new framework for handling and protecting the personal data of EU-based residents.
-It comes into effect on May 25, 2018.
+It came into effect on 25th May, 2018.

 Personal data plays a huge part in society and the economy.
 It is essential that people have—and know they have—control and clarity over how their data is used and protected by any organisation they interact with, and that organisations are given clear guidelines to protect their personal data.

-One of the aims of the GDPR is to harmonise and bring data privacy laws across Europe up to speed with the rapid technological change in the past two decades.
-It builds upon the current legal framework in the European Union, including the EU Data Protection Directive in existence since 1995.
+One of the goals of the GDPR is to reconcile disparate data privacy laws across Europe, keeping in mind the rapid technological changes within the past two decades.
+It builds upon the current legal framework in the European Union, including the EU Data Protection Directive, which has been in existence since 1995.

 User rights: The GDPR expands the existing set of user rights and creates several entirely new rights.
 Companies should review and ensure they have effective systems in place to give effect to these rights.